stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

-a man of very broad perceptions; John Carter, publisher of the   Gazette;   all four of the Brown brothers, John, Joseph, Nicholas, and Moses, who formed the recognised local magnates, and of whom Joseph was an amateur scientist of parts; old Dr. Jabez Bowen, whose erudition was considerable, and who had much first-hand knowledge of Curwen&rsquo;s odd purchases; and Capt.
+a man of very broad perceptions; John Carter, publisher of the   Gazette;   all four of the Brown brothers, John, Joseph, Nicholas, and Moses, who formed the recognised local magnates, and of whom Joseph was an amateur scientist of parts; old Dr. Jabez Bowen, whose erudition was considerable, and who had much first-hand knowledge of Curwen's odd purchases; and Capt.
 Abraham Whipple, a privateersman of phenomenal boldness and energy who could be counted on to lead in any active measures needed.
 These men, if favourable, might eventually be brought together for collective deliberation; and with them would rest the responsibility of deciding whether or not to